Three Reasons Why You Should Request a Hearing With The DMV Following Your Orange County DUI Arrest

 - Third, even if your Orange County DUI lawyer is not able to save your license from suspension, he or she will be able to question the arresting officer at the hearing and obtain information that will be vital in defending you in court on your DUI charge.

 If you have been arrested for an Orange County DUI, don’t delay seeking legal help.
 Remember, you have only 10 days to request a hearing to save your license.
-For a free consultation, please contact dedicated Orange County DUI attorneys at the law firm of Coffey and Coffey at (800) 706-7888 today.
+For a free consultation, please contact dedicated Orange County DUI attorneys at the law firm of the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888 today.